Community October 22, 2024

 Admiral Theater in Bremerton

-The Admiral Theater in Bremerton is host to a mix of live theater and movie showings.
+The Admiral Theater in Bremerton hosts a mix of live theater and movie showings.
 Their live entertainment includes a wide variety of musical and comedic acts.
 However, their movie screenings often feature nostalgic films from the past that align with the season for only $5 a ticket.
 Check out their 2024-25 season brochure for a full list of performances and movie showings at this unique venue.

 Blue Mouse Theater in Tacoma

 The Blue Mouse Theater in Tacoma’s Proctor District opened in 1923.
 Over 100 years old, it is the oldest continuously operating theater in Washington state.
 It has a fascinating history and now aspires to be a community space.
-In addition to movie showings, it is also available for rent for events, performances and private parties.
+In addition to movie showings, it is also available for rent for events, performances, and private parties.

 Port Gamble Theater in Port Gamble (Coming Soon)